b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 ### Example workflow

-We provide a basic example of how an analysis workflow could look like using the **b3verse** packages.
+We provide a basic example of an analysis workflow using the **b3verse** packages.
+This example demonstrates the process but is not intended as a best-practice analysis.
+For more detailed guidance, refer to the package tutorials.

-We use **gcube** v1.1.2 to simulate an occurrence cube, **b3gbi** v0.4.2 to process the cube, and **dubicube** v0.3.2 to calculate uncertainty around a simple indicator.
+In this workflow, we use **gcube** v1.1.2 to simulate an occurrence cube, **b3gbi** v0.4.2 to process the cube, and **dubicube** v0.3.2 to calculate uncertainty around indicator estimates.

 ``` r